Akin-Fola/pcos-symptom-notebook/README.md

 # Symptom Pattern Artefact

-A Streamlit prototype that helps someone recognise possible PCOS (PMOS)-related symptom patterns from their own free-text narrative — without diagnosing them.
+A Streamlit prototype that helps someone recognise possible PCOS (PMOS)-related symptom patterns from their own free-text narrative *without diagnosing them*.
 Built for HCAI Master's Dissertation.

 ## What it does